Gnomus042/schema_validation_bookmarklet/README.md

 ![step3](/assets/step3.jpg?raw=true)

 4) Validate structured data in web pages by clicking on the bookmarklet.
+Output will be printed to the console.

 ***Note that currently the bookmarklet is configured to only validate structured data of type http://schema.org/Recipe and in json-ld format***
 ## About the project